 Meet Orcas District Committee

-Lynnette Wood – Chair, After a successful career that included more than 20 years of foreign aid work, Lynnette Wood retired to live full time on Orcas Island, where she and her husband have owned property since 1986.
-In addition to starting her own consulting business, through which she has continued her foreign aid work on a part time basis, Lynnette has served on both County and Orcas-based boards and committees over the last eight years, and on the Orcas Senior Center Operations Committee for the last year.
-Prior to joining the Orcas District Committee, she drew on her professional experience in survey research to lead the “Aging Well on Orcas Island” survey in 2017, and has since worked with Orcas Senior Center staff to advance services that address some of the key issues identified in that survey; these include designing and facilitating a focus group to explore the viability of potential means for providing home maintenance services and helping to launch the new “Meeting of the Minds” lecture series (now in its third year) and the Buddy Check-in program; updating and upgrading the Center’s internal operations; and writing proposals for grants and other funding.
+Lynnette Wood – Chair, Lynnette Wood semi-retired in 2009 to live full time on Orcas Island, where she and her husband have owned property since 1986.
+In addition to starting her own consulting business, through which she has continued her foreign aid work on a part time basis, Lynnette has served on both County and Orcas-based boards and committees over the last ten years, and on the Orcas Senior Center District Committee for the last three years.
+Prior to joining the Orcas District Committee, she drew on her professional experience in survey research to lead the “Aging Well on Orcas Island” survey in 2017.
+Among her contributions to the Center since that time was launching the “Meeting of the Minds” lecture series (now in its third year) and the Buddy Check-in program; updating and upgrading the Center’s internal operations; and writing proposals for grants and other funding.
 She is committed to continuing to serve and contribute in ways that improve the quality of life both for today’s seniors and for tomorrow’s seniors on Orcas Island.

 Diane Craig – Secretary, As a maturing woman (AKA aging old broad.
 Whatever), I appreciate being a part of one of the island’s most important offerings for people of, ahem, our age.
 My background, professional and personal, is eclectic.
 Professionally, I have held management positions in publishing and nonprofits.
 A lifelong student, I completed my undergraduate degree at 60, my graduate degree at 65.

 Maggie Kaplan, is of Scottish English heritage, the youngest of three and grew up in the San Francisco and Central Valley areas of California.
 She is an avid and happy volunteer at our Senior Center; facilitating a crafts day one Saturday every month, driving the party bus to bargain land, and serving as the chairwoman for Senior Services Council of San Juan County.
 She brings color to our community with her helpful and thoughtful contributions.